 In 1971, the Highways Department announced its intension to resume the Band’s land.
 By 1974, a new purpose built home for the band had been built in Balhannah Road.
 The hall is a comfortable and happy home – a focal point for music in the local community.
 It was built largely with voluntary labour.

-In 1974, Denise Collins was appointed Drum Major – quite possibly she may have been the first female drum major to lead an established brass band in this country.
+In 1974, Mrs Denise Collins was appointed Drum Major – quite possibly she may have been the first female drum major to lead an established brass band in this country.
 Like Glen Faehrmann before her, she was a Champion Drum Major of this State at Tanunda.
-The current Drum Major, Al Kidney, was the 2005 State Champion.
-1974 was the year that the annual Musikfest was first held, and this annual tradition continues today.
+In 2005 the then Drum Major, Mr Alwyn Kidney, also took out the same award.
+1974 was the year that the annual Musikfest was first held, and this annual tradition continued for over 20 years.

 Hahndorf Town Band remains as it has always been – a band with a can-do belief in what is done, and what can be achieved.
 The Band has received its help not so much from governments, councils, or bureaucracies, but from the contributions of people – time, expertise, in-kind support, and goodwill.
 The Band has given much in return – in times of war and peace – to the community in the form of entertainment, enjoyment, and opportunity for individual growth and development.
 Importantly, our members have been at the centre of the fun – all have benefited in so many ways through their involvement in the Hahndorf Town Band.